 They have been supplying royal families with crowns, scepters and more since the 1700s, making their use of purple even more appropriate.

-Orange and Yellow – These two colors are very cheerful and are known for promoting optimism.
+– These two colors are very cheerful and are known for promoting optimism.
 They are also known for creating a certain feeling of anxiety, which is used by companies to incite impulse buying.